Food City Interview Questions

 3. What hours can you work?

 • Some Food City Supermarkets open as early as 6 a.m. and close at midnight so you are better off being flexible with your hours.
-If you are stocking shelves you will more than likely work when the store is closed.
+If you are stocking shelves, you will more than likely work when the store is closed.

 4. How was your attendance in your previous job

-Food City Company Infomation
+Food City Company Information

 5. What can you tell us about Food City?